opensearch-project/documentation-website/_security/access-control/users-roles.md

 ### OpenSearch Dashboards

 1. Choose **Security**, **Internal Users**, and **Create internal user**.
 1. Provide a username and password.
-The security plugin automatically hashes the password and stores it in the `.opendistro_security` index.
+The Security plugin automatically hashes the password and stores it in the `.opendistro_security` index.
 1. If desired, specify user attributes.

    Attributes are optional user properties that you can use for variable substitution in index permissions or document-level security.